 - Sprinkles – for cake decorating

-- Things you don’t even order when you’re out so you put less thought into it – biscuits in the hairdressers, someone giving you a cough sweet, car sweets etc
+Also, the one that’s got me a few things is “things you don’t even order” when you’re out so you put less thought into it – biscuits in the hairdressers, someone giving you a sweet etc

 - Pick N Mix – customers use the same scoop for all their sweets but not all of them will be gf